01 · Education & Civic

 It's a circle.

-Every piece in our content library plays in any room — phone, classroom, dome, museum.
+Every piece runs on whatever surface is already in the room.
 The curriculum is what makes it education.
-The civic loop is what makes it civic: the work carries the question forward.
+The civic loop is what makes it civic — the work carries the question forward into the next classroom, the next dome, the next dialogue.

 01 · CURRICULUM

 Interactive 360° pieces students engage with — not just watch.
 Discussion prompts, dialogue questions, comparison across cultures and decades.
 Aligned to social studies, ELA, ESOL, ethnic studies, civic studies.
-Running in college classes summer and fall 2026.
+Running in university classrooms summer and fall 2026.

-Grades 3 → college · facilitator brief · curriculum guide
+Middle school → university · facilitator brief · curriculum guide

 02 · WORKSHOPS